 Understand the hiring process - There are 6 phases to the hiring process: planning, sourcing, screening, selection, onboarding, and retention.
 Knowing these well will help you improve your hiring decisions every step of the way.

 Want even more best practices on recruiting for your physical security company?
-Watch this Thinkcurity webinar with Jason Berkowitz of Jobvite, an applicant tracking and recruiting software designed for the security industry.
+Watch our security recruitment 101 webinar now with Jason Berkowitz of Jobvite, an applicant tracking and recruiting software designed for the security industry.

 Online job boards have replaced the once popular classified ads and other types of job postings.
 There are dozens of job boards all over the internet including LinkedIn, Monster, Indeed, and Ziprecruiter.

 Job boards are popular - especially with smaller physical security companies - mainly because they are easy to use and basically cost no money.
 If you have a small team and do all of the recruiting and hiring on your own, job boards make a lot of sense.
 When it comes to going through endless resumes, job boards save you time by putting all of them in one centralized place.

 This is the easiest way to get high levels of exposure to your open positions.
 If you need to fill a position quickly - that’s a really good thing.
 But, if you are looking for specific qualifications or serious candidates, this can be a bad thing.

 High exposure means you will have a lot more people applying for the job.
 If you have too many people apply, you will end up eliminating the time savings that make job boards so appealing.